git/git.github.io/rev_news/drafts/edition-3.md

-This edition still covers Git's 10th year of existence, as well as the [Git Merge](http://git-merge.com) conference held on April 8th & 9th in Paris, France.
-Git developers and users alike came together to celebrate the anniversary, and to discuss the current challenges of using and scaling Git.
+This edition still covers Git's 10th year of existence, as well as the [Git Merge](http://git-merge.com) conference held on April 8th & 9th in Paris, France and also some discussions since the end of March.

 You can contribute to the upcoming edition by sending [pull requests](https://github.com/git/git.github.io/pulls) or opening